at-manos/at-manos.github.io/_posts/2025-06-30-human-randomness-transformer.md

 # Acknowledgements

-My little curiosity about this would be much harder to do without the work of Tim Angelike et al, and Brian Ellis' HumanRandom project.
+My little curiosity about this would be much harder to explore without the work of Tim Angelike et al, and Brian Ellis' HumanRandom project.

 [^1]:[Gauvrit, N. Singmann et al., Algorithmic complexity for psychology: A user-friendly implementation of the coding theorem method.](https://doi.org/10.3758/s13428-015-0574-3)